On this page

 An eating disorders resource for schools has been developed by The Victorian Centre of Excellence in Eating Disorders and the Eating Disorders Foundation of Victoria.
 The resource assists education and care staff in the prevention and intervention of eating disorders.

-A non-specific care plan HSP110 (DOC 166KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people requiring support to manage eating disorders.
+An emotional wellbeing care plan HSP400 (DOC 111KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people requiring support to manage eating disorders.

 An oral eating and drinking care plan HSP210 (DOC 254KB) may be completed by a health professional in consultation with parents or legal guardians when a child has a high risk of choking or requires their food consistency to be modified or they need to be fed.
 Generally a child with an eating disorder does not require an oral eating and drinking care plan.